Fat Lie Theory: The fat extension of a VB-groupoid

 \begin{example} Let $E_M \ra M$ be a vector bundle.
 The general linear groupoid

 is the fat groupoid of the pair groupoid $E_M \times E_M \rra E_M$, seen as a VB-groupoid over $M \times M \rra M$. \end{example}

-The last example shows the extension of the ``classical'' analogues of the correspondences we aim to describe in Section \ref{sec: fat extensions}:
+The last example shows the extension of the ``classical'' analogues of the correspondences we aim to describe in Sections \ref{sec: fat extensions} and \ref{sec: PB-groupoids}:

-The goal of the coming two sections is to discuss two essential pieces of information: the bundle of invertible homotopies, and the canonical representations of the fat groupoid.
-This is enough to understand the basic structure of fat extensions.
-In the sections afterwards we look at several consequences of the structure behind the fat groupoid and discuss, in this order, the fat category, examples, other models and dualisation of the fat groupoid and, lastly, the fat pairing.
+The goal of the coming two sections (Sections \ref{sec: the bundle of invertible homotopies} and \ref{sec: canonical representations of the fat groupoid}) is to discuss two essential pieces of information: the bundle of invertible homotopies, and the canonical representations of the fat groupoid.
+This is enough to understand the basic structure of fat extensions (see Section \ref{sec: fat extensions 1}).
+In the sections afterwards we look at several consequences of the structure behind the fat groupoid and discuss, in this order, the fat category (Section \ref{sec: the fat category}), examples (Section \ref{sec: examples of fat extensions}), other models and dualisation of the fat groupoid (Section \ref{sec: other models of the fat groupoid}) and, lastly, the fat pairing (Section \ref{sec: fat pairing}).